Crypt-Guard/CryptGuard/ROADMAP.md

 ---

-This RoadMap reflects CryptGuard's current version, highlighting its modular structure and implemented functionalities, including key rolling, custom chunk sizing, and hidden volume password management.
+This RoadMap reflects CryptGuard's current version, highlighting its modular structure and implemented functionalities, including key rolling, custom chunk sizing, hidden volume password management, and the new graphical file selection feature.